Public holidays in New Zealand: Restricted trading days

+Shops that can open on the restricted days are still subject to conditions and subject to any other law to the contrary.
+For example, alcohol can only be sold with a meal or to people staying on the premises overnight.

 Provincial anniversary days

 In addition to the eleven national public holidays, section 44 of the Holidays Act 2003 specifies as public holidays the anniversary days of each province (or the day locally observed as that day) to celebrate the founding days or landing days of the first colonists of the various colonial provinces.
 These are only celebrated within each province, not nationwide.
 Exact dates of the various provinces' anniversary days are not specifically stated in the act, and are instead determined by historical convention and local custom.
 The regions covered are set by provincial district (as they stood when abolished in 1876), plus Southland, the Chatham Islands, South Canterbury, and Northland.
 The actual observance days can vary even within each province and is due to local custom, convenience or the proximity of seasonal events or other holidays and may differ from the official observance day.

 Annual leave and non-working days

 In addition to the above holidays, from 1 April 2007 all workers must be given four weeks annual leave, often taken in the summer Christmas – New Year period.
 In many industries there is a Christmas – New Year shutdown of business.
 With only three working days between Christmas and New Year, many workers take this time off, as they can have a ten-day summer break for only three days leave.
 Many retail outlets also hold sales at this time to stimulate business while others close down due to low demand for services.
 The days from 25 December to 15 January are not considered to be working days for official government purposes.
 The public counters of most government departments do open on weekdays during this period, though often only a limited service may be available.